mateolaszlo/nuiks/StudyVault/README.md

 # StudyVault

-StudyVault is a runnable microservice application for managing study files.
+StudyVault is a runnable microservice application for personal file management.
 It includes a React frontend, an nginx gateway, four FastAPI services, Keycloak authentication, PostgreSQL, MongoDB, MinIO object storage, and an ELK-based logging stack.

 For the full deployment runbook, including local IP access, Cloudflare-backed public hosting, firewall notes, and day-2 Docker commands, use [docs/deployment.md](docs/deployment.md).